Sectarianism: Introduction

 In Yemen, there have been many clashes between Salafis and Shia Houthis.
 According to The Washington Post, "In today’s Middle East, activated sectarianism affects the political cost of alliances, making them easier between co-religionists.
 That helps explain why Sunni-majority states are lining up against Iran, Iraq and Hezbollah over Yemen."

-Historically, divisions in Yemen along religious lines (sects) are less intense than those in Pakistan, Lebanon, Syria, Iraq, Saudi Arabia, and Bahrain.
+Historically, divisions in Yemen along religious lines (sects) used to be less intense than those in Pakistan, Lebanon, Syria, Iraq, Saudi Arabia, and Bahrain.
+However, the situation has changed dramatically after the Houthi takeover in 2014.
 Most political forces in Yemen are primarily characterized by regional interests and not by religious sectarianism.
 Regional interests are, for example, the north's proximity to the Hejaz, the south's coast along the Indian Ocean trade route, and the southeast's oil and gas fields.
 Yemen's northern population consists for a substantial part of Zaydis, and its southern population predominantly of Shafi’is.
 Hadhramaut in Yemen's southeast has a distinct Sufi Ba’Alawi profile.